 Roundabout Theatre Company, the nation’s largest not-for-profit theatre, seeks a personable and organized individual to join the company’s Development Department as the Foundation & Government Giving Assistant.
-The position reports to the Foundation & Government Giving Director, taking responsibility for tasks supporting the cultivation and administration of grants and government contracts.
+The position reports to the Foundation & Government Giving Manager, taking responsibility for tasks supporting the cultivation and administration of grants and government contracts.
 A successful candidate will have a passion for persuasive writing and relationship building.

 This is some of what the Foundation & Government Giving Assistant will do:

 - Manage the grant administration process for foundation and government support, including researching and tracking the cultivation of prospective funders

 - Track program data, file program assets, and otherwise coordinate supplemental materials to ensure grantor guidelines are met